sacredSatan/titris/README.md

 - Complete the game
 	- Move block
 	- Rotate block
+	- Fix block collision
+	- ~Generate random blocks~
-	- End the game when a block touches the top
+	- ~End the game when a block touches the top~
-	- Player Score
+	- ~Player Score~
 - Improve the UX by adding instructions and pause / play control